krysttian/ftw/README.md

 ## Local Development

-Make sure you have "Serverless Framework" installed, install all the packages, and configure a secrets.json file with the relevant values.
+Make sure you have "Serverless Framework" installed, install all the packages, and configure a secrets.dev.json file with the relevant values. run
+`docker-compose -f docker-compose.dev.yml up -d`
+`npm start`
+will bring up the service locally

 ## Improve Security
 aws account has 2FA